Envirometrix/PredictiveSoilMapping/docs/Software.md

 source_https("https://raw.githubusercontent.com/cran/GSIF/master/R/OCSKGM.R")
 ```

-To test if these packages work properly create soil maps and visualize them in Google Earth by running the following lines of code (see also function: [fit.gstatModel](http://gsif.r-forge.r-project.org/fit.gstatModel.html)):
+To test if these packages work properly, create soil maps and visualize them in Google Earth by running the following lines of code (see also function: [fit.gstatModel](http://gsif.r-forge.r-project.org/fit.gstatModel.html)):

 ```r